mr-aibeck/mtrading-test/README.md

 ### `yarn deploy`

-And then you can deploy the app to Github Pages.
+And then you can deploy the app to Github Pages and see result here https://mr-aibeck.github.io/mtrading-test/